DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Fallen Abbey.md

 As the conversation continues, the Abbot asks the players the following questions—ostensibly to ask their thoughts about Krezk, but meant in truth to deliver an ominous warning to the Krezkovs regarding the consequences of betrayal:

 * "How do you like the village?
 A quaint and quiet settlement, no?" (*The village is safe and quiet—for now.*)
-* "The children of Krezk have always seemed healthy and well—protected.
+* "The children of Krezk have always seemed healthy and well-protected.
 The Krezkovs have been good stewards of this land, haven't they?" (*I gave you your child’s health.
 She and your neighbors will keep their lives and livelihoods—if you uphold your end of our bargain.*)
 * "I see by your weapons that you're no strangers to the dangers outside these walls.
 It's good that the good people of Krezk are protected, isn't it, from the threats that lurk beyond?" (*Krezk’s mighty walls will not protect you from my wrath.*)
 * "Isn't it beautiful how such a small, fragile thing can exist on the corners of Strahd's domain?" (*You exist because I allow it—and you will end if I demand it.*)

 If asked why the Krezkovs appear to be afraid of him, the Abbot insists that they have nothing to be afraid of.
-“There is no fear in doing one’s duty," he says serenly, “nor shame or sin in accepting one’s fate.
+“There is no fear in doing one’s duty," he says serenely, “nor shame or sin in accepting one’s fate.
 Like the sun, moon, and stars, we all have our parts to play, and theirs is a blessed one."
 (The Abbot won’t share the Krezkovs’ “duty," insisting that one’s relationship with the gods is a private matter, to be shared only as one chooses.
 If addressed, the Krezkovs appear paralyzed with fear, and Dmitri only shakes his head instead of responding.)

 If further addressed, the Abbot looks briefly stricken and adds sadly, as he inspects a carved figurine of a wolf upon the mantelpiece, “It is true that many instruments of the gods have first rejected their calling.
 But is it not written that those who refuse to serve the divine become the tools of the divine, while those who serve the divine themselves become the divine?"
 He murmurs, mournfully, “The choice, I fear, is never an easy one."